Kaniska10/myownspace/control/Readme.md

 The inner script is same as the one as shared on Friday. https://github.com/Kaniska10/myownspace/blob/master/control/script/loop_request.sh

-Currently I am encountering an issue with the deployment of the main controller which is probably because ofincorrect config or permission problem to call kubernetes API.
+Currently I am encountering an issue with the deployment of the main controller which is probably because ofincorrect config or permission problem to call kubernetes API which is required to be checked further.